 Apprentices will then study the Level 3 Knowledge Diploma, which is delivered for 1 day a week for 2 years.
 The Level 3 Competency Diploma will be assessed in the work place for 2 years and the competency qualification units will be discussed and agreed with the employer.
 The Level 3 knowledge qualification units are:

-Individual employers will set the selection criteria, but candidates will typically have 4 GCSEs at Grade C (4) or equivalent, including Mathematics, English and a Science subject
+Individual employers will set the selection criteria, but candidates will typically have 4 GCSEs at Grade C (4) or equivalent, including Mathematics, English and a Science subject, or Level 2 Functional Skills Equivalent

 College attendance of one day per week will be required over the duration of the course.
 This will be in conjunction with further assessment in the workplace.
 Our well-equipped workshops will allow apprentices to carry out practical work in a safe environment.